Baker announces program that will make weekly at-home COVID tests available to students, staff

 RELATED: ‘Straight up and then straight down’: Data shows Mass. has passed omicron peak

-School that do decide to take part in the program will be permitted to discontinue contact tracing and the test-and-stay program, according to Baker.
+Schools that decide to take part in the program will be permitted to discontinue contact tracing and the test-and-stay program, according to Baker.

 While Baker credited the test-and-stay program with saving about half a million school days so far this year, Commissioner of Elementary and Secondary Education Jeffrey Riley said its big drawback is that it eats up a great deal of school nurse time.